kevthehermit/volatility_symbols/README.md

 This tool can be used to generate an ISF file for Volatitlity3.

 *__WARNING__* - This tool will download 700MB - 1Gb of data per kernel in order to generate a given symbol set.
-The resulting ISF file is compressed to approx 3Mb
+The resulting ISF file is compressed to approx 3Mb.

-You can also check the [ISF Server]('https://isf-server.techanarchy.net/') and search / download a precompiled set.
+You can also check the https://isf-server.techanarchy.net to search / download a precompiled ISF File.

 ### Overview